dedis/cothority/conode/README.md

 Note: The address part of a server identity has name resolution applied to it.
-Thus it would be possible to set the roster of a skipchain to include a server identity like "tcp://conode-master.example.com:6979" and then change the definition of conode-master.example.com in DNS to change the IP address of the master.
+Thus it would be possible to set the roster of a skipchain to include a server identity like "tcp://conode-main.example.com:6979" and then change the definition of conode-main.example.com in DNS to change the IP address of the main.

 ## Verifying your server